ThemezerNX/LayoutDocs/docs/extras/tools.md

 <!-- prettier-ignore -->
 !!!
 Info
-    Some of these tools are used in LayoutKit.
+    Some of these tools are included in LayoutKit.
 Those that are, are marked with :octicons-tasklist-16:.

 ## Theming Tools